akiliscodes/python-tools/README.md

 This is repository proposes a convenient script for downloading and installing Miniconda on MacOs.

 ## Installation Steps
-Download and install the latest Miniconda version:
+Download and install the latest version of Miniconda:

 ```sh
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh